katia-saunders/PGP-Bulletin/Update_prompt.md

 - [ ] Timetable PDF
 - [ ] Key dates spreadsheet
 - [ ] Any one-off exceptions to mention (e.g. uniform changes, INSET days)
+- [ ] extra-dates.txt entries for the old term can be cleared out once they're past — not required, just tidy